yajinn/browsehappy-toolbar/README.md

 When the browser is valid, or the user clicked on skip, it will be saved to a permanent cookie (browser=true) for 2 years.
 So after that the browser check will never run again until the cookie is in the browser.

-You can check the existence of cookies on server side too, so when you get that cookie from the client, you can evaluate an alternative html template without browser check.
+You can check the existence of cookies on server side too, so when you get that cookie from the client, you can send an alternative html without browser check.

 **Alternate browser detector**

-You can use an alternative server pr client side tool for browser detection, the only thing you need is overriding the ***BrowserDetect*** global variable with the results of the browser identification.
+You can use an alternative server or client side tool for browser detection, the only thing you need is overriding the ***BrowserDetect*** global variable with the results of the browser identification.
 For example:

 	{
 		browser: "Firefox",